maciejkra/k8s/day1/10_compose/task.md

 # Create compose file for nginx, python, redis

 1. Web (nginx) service
-- create index.htm and mount with `volumes` in yaml to `/usr/share/nginx/html/`
+- create index.html and mount with `volumes` in yaml to `/usr/share/nginx/html/`
 - use image `nginx:1.15.5`

 2. Python service
 - add service with `my-python` image and expose on port `5002`
 - add `depends_on:` to python to depend on redis
-- scale service `docker-compose up -d --scale web=3`
 - `docker-compose down` stops & removes all stuff (see help)
 - run single service `docker-compose up -d python`, should start redis
 - `docker-compose exec python curl web` should access created index.html